-Imagine Individual Component Parameters
+Imagine Component Systems

 Your Imagine system contains speaker drivers and a tweeter passive crossover network that were developed and assembled with a significant effort in research and development, materials science engineering, an exhaustive level of sampling and prototyping, real-world testing, and obsessive attention to detail.
-The specifications and parameters of your Imagine component system is detailed as follows:
+The specifications and parameters of your Imagine component system is detailed on these pages.